ajslater/codex/README.md

 LOGLEVEL=VERBOSE codex
 ```

-To see (probably too many) noisy messages try:
+To see a great deal of noisy messages from dependencies try:

 ```bash
 LOGLEVEL=DEBUG codex